pernillejorg/retrieval-effects-claim-verification/README.md

 ### Step 2: Baseline Model

 A RoBERTa model trained to verify claims without any retrieved evidence, and a second RoBERTa model trained on claim plus evidence pairs.
 Trained and evaluated on SciFact (F1, precision, recall), and additionally evaluated zero-shot on SciFact-Open.
+Both classifiers were retrained under three seeds (42, 123, 7), so the baseline figures carry a measured standard deviation rather than resting on a single run.
 This is the reference point that everything else is measured against.

 ### Step 3: Evidence Retrieval